-Sufficient documentation must be maintained to support the allowability of legal expenses.
-Invoices must contain sufficientdetail to evidence allowability.

-The following legal expenses are allowed:

-- 1. Legal expenses required in the administration of the program on behalf of the State of Michigan or Federal Government. - 2.
-Legal expenses relating to employer activities, labor negotiation, or in response to employment related issues or allegations, per 2 CFR 200. - 3.
-Legal expenses incurred in the course of providing consumer care. - 4.
-Legal expenses in response to enforcement action or audit findings issued by the State or CMS under the following circumstances: - a.
-The Contractor prevails and the action is reversed, or any contested adjustment is reduced by 50 percent or more; or b.
-The Contractor enters into a settlement agreement with the State or CMS prior to any Hearing.
-The following legal expenses are not allowed:
+- Sufficient documentation must be maintained to support the allowability of legal expenses.
+Invoices must contain sufficient detail to evidence allowability.
+The following legal expenses are allowed: - a.
+Legal expenses required in the administration of the program on behalf of the State of Michigan or Federal Government. - b.
+Legal expenses relating to employer activities, labor negotiation, or in response to employment related issues or allegations, per 2 CFR 200. - c.
+Legal expenses incurred in the course of providing consumer care. - d.
+Legal expenses in response to enforcement action or audit findings issued by the State or CMS under the following circumstances: - i.
+Contractor prevails and the action is reversed, or any contested adjustment is reduced by 50 percent or more; or - ii.
+Contractor enters into a settlement agreement with the State or CMS prior to any Hearing.
+The following legal expenses are not allowed: - e.
+Legal expenses of responding to an action against Contractor by MDHHS or CMS from initiating an enforcement action or issuing an audit finding, except those legal costs described above as allowable.